Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ### Extension module errors

-If you receive a `non-HTTP 200 response`, use the CTP `interface interactions` to troubleshoot the request and errors.
+If you receive a `non-HTTP 200 response`, use the commercetools `interface interactions` to troubleshoot the request and errors.

 Interface interactions can be requests sent to the Adyen, responses received from the Adyen or notifications received from the Adyen.
 Some interactions may result in a transaction.
 If so, the interactionId in the Transaction should be set to match the `pspReference` of the Adyen for the interaction.